Should you rent or buy your home?

 We are also easily fooled by compound growth.
 Consider a house that tripled in value over 25 years.
 At first glance, that seems worth boasting about at your next cocktail party, but if you were to run the numbers, you should probably stay quiet.

 The annualized return would be ~4.5% — not terrible, but less than half what you could have expected from the stock market.
 Said another way, over that 25 year period, $100 invested in the stock market would have grown to $1,000 compared to your home’s value tripling to $300.
 (Stock market returns have historically averaged 10% per year.)

 And, that ignores all the money you spent on your home over those years — property taxes, the new roof, plumbing emergencies, ongoing maintenance, transaction fees, etc. Those expenses would eliminate much of that 4.5% nominal return and you’d be back to earning a net return roughly equal to the inflation rate — or not much more than if you had put the money in a savings account.

 Why isn’t residential real estate a good financial investment?

 While some tasks may be well-suited for DIY projects, many require expertise, equipment, or scale economies that you probably lack.

 Over time, construction methods improve, there’s wear and tear, building codes change, design tastes evolve, and you’re stuck with last year’s model in need of a makeover.

-Besides the broker commission, there are other significant expenses such as mortgage points, appraisals, title insurance, and legal fees.
-For example, in Massachusetts, the seller pays a county tax of 0.5% of the sale price.
+Besides the broker commission, there are other significant expenses such as mortgage points, appraisals, and legal fees.
+For example, in Massachusetts, the seller pays a county tax of 0.5% of the sale price and the buyer typically purchases title insurance that may be a similar magnitude.

 4. Your net worth is too concentrated in a single asset — your home.